-One of the most common issues Health Professionals ask us about here at ISIS is the evidence relating to the use of dummies as a protective factor against SIDS, and whether parents should be advised to use a dummy.
+One of the most common issues Health Professionals ask us about is the evidence relating to the use of dummies as a protective factor against SIDS, and whether parents should be advised to use a dummy.

-As with many of the topics we cover on this website, the answer is that there is no easy answer!
-The debate currently revolves around two primary questions – does dummy use reduce the risk of SIDS, and does dummy use affect breastfeeding (i.e. negatively).
+As with many of the topics we discuss, there is no easy answer.
+The debate currently revolves around two primary questions – does dummy use reduce the risk of SIDS, and does dummy use negatively affect breastfeeding?

 Does dummy use reduce SIDS risk?